prebid/prebid.github.io/prebid-server/hosting/pbs-hosting.md

 ## Storage Clusters

 You can setup Redis, Aerospike, or Cassandra.
-How many you need will depend on the expected traffic, your traffic mix, and the average length that objects are cached.
+How many you need will depend on the expected traffic, your traffic mix, and the average length of time that objects are cached.

 ## Replicated Database

 Account information and StoredRequests are stored in a [database](/prebid-server/hosting/pbs-database.html) queried by Prebid Server at runtime.
-PBS has an internal LRU cache for this database, so only queries when there's an account or stored request it hasn't seen recently.
+PBS has an internal LRU cache for this database, so it only queries when there's an account or stored request it hasn't seen recently.

 Getting data to each of the regions likely involves setting up a source database that replicates to each region.